-Our Cotopaxi Rapid Ascent climbs are guided by one or more of Alpenglow’s AMGA certified lead guides.
-AMGA (American Mountain Guides Association) certification is the highest possible training available to guides, and only the most experienced and dedicated attain it.
+Our Cotopaxi Rapid Ascent™ climbs are guided by one or more of Alpenglow’s AMGA certified lead guides.
+AMGA (American Mountain Guides Association) certification is the most prestigious in the world, attained only by the most experienced and dedicated guides.
 We combine our guides’ experience with the local expertise of our close friend and expert Ecuadorian logistics operator, Jaime Avila.
 Jaime is one of Ecuador’s most respected guides, and also guides with us in Nepal, Peru, Bolivia, and Alaska.
-Our small team size and low ratio of climbers to guides (2:1) ensures that you stay healthy and strong, and are able to enjoy each component of your experience.
+Our small team size and low ratio of climbers to guides (2:1) ensures you’re healthy and strong enough to enjoy every aspect of your experience.

 Alpenglow’s combination of pre-acclimatization at home with the best guiding and in-country logistics has revolutionized Himalayan expeditions.
 The same system has reduced expedition lengths on peaks like the Seven Summits by 30-50%.
 On this Ecuadorian expedition, we use the same pre-acclimatization, quality of logistics, and guiding team.
 We work with you not only on the mountain, but also throughout your pre-acclimatization and preparation process.
 Our goal is to ensure each climber is healthy, strong, and prepared for their summit climb of Cotopaxi.
 Join us for a few days and leave with memories that will last a lifetime.